 The Basic Act on Cybersecurity is the fundamental law on cybersecurity.

-The Act on the Protection of Personal Information (Act No 57 of 30 May 2003, as amended, the APPI) is the principal data protection legislation in Japan.
+The Act on the Protection of Personal Information (the APPI) is the principal data protection legislation in Japan.

 The Unfair Competition Prevention Act prohibits the infringement of trade secrets.